 To retain your suite, you or Student Housing must fill the vacancy with a replacement that maintains the group’s application weight.
 Otherwise, Student Housing may move the remaining suite members to a room that is appropriate for that number of people, and reassign the suite to a wait listed group.
 If all wait listed students have been housed, a returning or readmitted student will be assigned to the vacancy.

 Each resident of a suite is entitled to the same rights, and division of space, regardless of when he or she begins occupancy.

 Request a Room Switch

-If you are an upperclass student, you may request a room switch post room draw by writing to the Manager of Undergraduate Student Housing at email@example.com.
+If you are an upperclass student, you may request a room switch post room draw by writing to Student Housing at firstname.lastname@example.org.
 If you are a member of a Residential College, contact your college’s office.
-Room switches are made in late August at the discretion of the Associate Director of Student Housing or Manager of Undergraduate Student Housing and require signed approval.
+Room switches are made in late August at the discretion of the Associate Director for Student Housing Occupancy Management and Systems and require signed approval.